alb09/hugo-knowledge-base/content/online-identity-verification.md

 ```

-At this point I recommend to create an Keyoxide Profile online for verification and claim of a number of services online.
+At this point I recommend to create an Keyoxide Profile for online identity verification and easier claim of multiple accounts.

-Then add something like this: `proof@ariadne.id=https://fediverse.server/@username`.
+Get your key fingerprint and add this into the notation: `proof@ariadne.id=https://keyoxide.org/aspe:keyoxide.org:FPR`.

 This will link your Keyoxide Profile to your OpenPGP Key (both ways).
 Remember to add the PGP Key to Keyoxide as well.

-Add some services and complete your Keyoxide Profile now.
+Add some services and complete your Keyoxide Profile afterwards.

+You are totally free to add your accounts to your PGP Key instead but Keyoxide is easier to maintain in my opinion.